10 Communication Tips For Distributed And Offshore Teams

 Distributed teams are becoming increasingly common, creating the need for strong and effective communication across geographic and cultural boundaries.

-Remote working and distributed teams are becoming increasingly common.
-In fact, one study found that 63% of companies employ remote workers.
-In the world of software development this is even more pronounced, with distributed teams becoming the norm.
+Remote working and distributed teams are becoming increasingly common, especially in the world of software development.
+In fact, one study found that 63% of companies now employ remote workers.
 While there are some major benefits to this new standard, there are a few challenges with distributed teams – especially on the communication front.
 Bridging time zones and cultural gaps, as well as building constructive relationships with people geographically far away is not always easy.

 How To Communicate With Offshore Teams